Unusual Performance From Concord Access Rental

 Jones says that he is looking to expand the range of machines in the fleet so that customers will have greater choice.
 “For example within the next four to six weeks we will be taking delivery of at least 25 units, most of which being big diesel boom lifts from 85 feet platform height up to 135 feet.”

-He adds that there is opportunity in the southern African region to grow one of the leading Access rental companies in the world.
+He adds that there is opportunity in the southern African region to grow one of the leading access equipment rental companies in the world.
 “We have the financial backing, the knowledge and the experience and most importantly a very diverse, exciting and growing market in the sub-Saharan region and beyond, and there’s no reason why we shouldn’t become a very significant player in the years to come.”

 Jones left South Africa in September of 2007 to manage a leading AWP (Aerial Work Platforms) operation throughout both the Emirates and Saudi Arabia.
 While there he landed one of the biggest access platform deals in history, which involved the rental of hundreds of machines for a period of more than 28 months on the Ferrari World Theme park and the Yas Island Racetrack development in Abu Dhabi.